 Following a wrongful death, or an accident in which there is one injured spouse, then his or her spouse can file a consortium claim to seek compensation for:

 - “The loss of love, companionship, comfort, care, assistance, protection, affection, society, and moral support; and

 - “The loss of the enjoyment of sexual relations [or the ability to have children].”

 Regarding the amount that spouses can recover for loss of consortium, CACI 3920 states: “No fixed standard exists for deciding the amount of these damages.
 You must use your judgment to decide a reasonable amount based on the evidence and your common sense.”
-This means that it is up to spouses to prove how much they are entitled to recover.
+This means that it is up to the injured spouse and his or her spouse to prove how much they are entitled to recover.

-How Do You Prove a Claim for Loss of Consortium?
+How Does an Injured Spouse Prove a Claim for Loss of Consortium Claim?

-- How has your spouse’s injury impacted your day-to-day relationship with your spouse?
+- How has your spouse’s injury impacted your day-to-day marital relationship with your spouse?